Can you actually sell a house without an estate agent?

-> If your property is not likely to be a straightforward sale, for example if it has structural defects, damp or needs a dramatic renovation in order to be appealing, you won’t want to risk going with a “sole agency” agreement as you will be limiting your options to the one agency.
+Suppose your property is not likely to be a straightforward sale, for example, if it has structural defects, has dampness or needs a dramatic renovation to be appealing.
+In that case, you won’t risk going with a “sole agency” agreement as you will limit your options to one agency.

-> Multi agency contracts are often more suitable – you can advertise across several agents – however, they will each require a higher percentage commission as they aren’t guaranteed to complete for you or gain commission so they want more in fees in order to pay for their risk, time and inconvenience.
+Multi-agency contracts are often more suitable – you can advertise across several agents.
+However, both estate agents will each require a higher percentage commission as they aren’t guaranteed their commission, so they want more in fees to pay for their risk, time and inconvenience.

-> Nothing is certain – unless you sell to Property Saviour
+Nothing is certain – unless you sell to Property Saviour

 The main takeaway here is to remember that nothing is certain in the property world, and a buyer who thought they could afford your house may suddenly pull out of the chain after months of negotiations, leaving you back to square one.